mlibrary/umich-lib-ui/www/docs/get-started.md

 ---
-title: Get started
+title: Get setup
 ---

+The Design System is intentionally flexible.
+Use it from the start with a new project, incoporate it into an existing project, or use it piece-by-piece based on your needs.

-To be written.
+Rest to be written.

 ## The tech you need to know

+## New project

-## How to start a new project
+## Existing project

-## How to use the Design System with your existing project
+### Get your project ready

+## Piece-by-piece